 The only fly in the ointment is that Man Of Steel was a divisive reboot.
 Unlike Batman Begins, which seemed to win most people over, Man Of Steel’s reviews were mixed, with the last act in particular coming in for heavy criticism.
 That said, even the harshest of critics seemed to admit that Henry Cavill was a fine Superman, and Warner Bros will now be keen to use Man Of Steel as a catalyst for many more DC movies.

 WORLD WAR Z

-But it's the box office not the comments sections that ultimately decide a film's fate, and the former came up with a different conclusion than the latter.
-Taking nearly $200m in the US alone, with over $300m elsewhere, World War Z is a solid half a billion dollar hit, powered by a movie star and producer in Brad Pitt who worked his socks off to push the film.
+But it’s the box office not the comments sections that ultimately decide a movie’s fate, and the former came up with a different conclusion than the latter.
+Taking nearly $200m in the US alone, with over $300m elsewhere, World War Z is a solid half a billion dollar hit, powered by a movie star and producer in Brad Pitt who worked his socks off to push the movie.
 The bottom line?
-World War Z 2 is moving into life, and based on the first film, we'd imagine fewer people will be resistant to the idea this time around.
+World War Z 2 is moving into life, and based on the first movie, we’d imagine fewer people will be resistant to the idea this time around.

 DESPICABLE ME 2

 We’re going to talk a lot about this movie as we go through this piece, as the success of Despicable Me 2, week after week, clearly damaged lots of the family movie competition around it.
 The movie went head to head with The Lone Ranger on the lucrative July 4th weekend in the US, as studio heads got a firm lesson in how minions beat westerns.
 With $750m in the bank (still less than the last two Ice Age movies, interestingly), Universal has, within two films, got one of the most lucrative animate movie franchises going.
 Other firms are advised to move their films out of the way of the upcoming The Minions Movie, which is due at the end of the year.